onpointai/onpointai-backup/_posts/2020-05-18-f1carspredictor.md

-## F1 cars predictor
+---
+toc: true
+layout: post
+description: Predict the constructor of the F1 car (image) 2017-2020 season
+categories: [markdown]
+title: Predict F1 Car Constructor from Image
+---

-Precict which team a car belongs to by analysing an image.
+Predict which team a car belongs to by analysing an image.
 The image can be from any angle.
 This is an end-to-end example.

 [Look here for Setup and Results](https://github.com/DexterDSilva/f1cars-detector)